oKermorgant/aquabot/README.md

 - Control node (`cmd.py`): This node subscribes to `cmd_vel` (`geometry_msgs/Twist`) and `odom` (`nav_msgs/Odometry`).
 It uses a simple PID to control the thrusters of the boat in order to track the desired twist.

 - Planning node (`planner.py`): This node offers a `nav_msgs/GetPlan` service that find a path from two start and goal poses in the world frame.
-The path is returned through the service but is also published on the `plan` topic for visualization purpose.
+The path is returned through the service and is also published on the `plan` topic for visualization purpose.
 This node also subscribes to the `goal_pose` topic.
-In this case it will use the current pose of the boat as the start.
+In this case it will use the current pose of the boat as the start, the resulting path will be published on `plan`.